Case Study: Moving From Monolithic To Microservice Architecture

 MobiDev allocated a dedicated team of software developers and QA engineers to join the in-house GrowthHackers team.
 As our mutual efforts progressed, both products gradually exceeded the initial functionality, reliability, and scalability.
 Currently, the entire system has undergone transitioning to microservices, as well as enhanced with implemented testing and deployment.
 Therefore, support and maintenance require considerably less effort.
 Frequent and stable product deliveries ensure minimal time to market.

 How did we achieve all this?
-Read the story to find it out in detail!
+Read the story to find it out!

 How it started

 MobiDev started work with GrowthHackers in September 2014.
 They had an urgent need for team augmentation.
 Search for in-house candidates would take too much time and would be too costly in the future.
 Instead, they opted for a reliable remote team.
 Finding one is always a challenge, and the client was quite careful in that respect.
 GrowthHackers required professionals that would form a team with flexible, close, and long-term collaboration processes.
 They needed to ascertain our reliability and ability to deliver products continuously, on time and budget.
 Nothing should be unforeseen or unexpected.
 That's what most businesses value.

 Quick testing, release, integration, then feedback and quick changes according to the current needs of users, with the stability of the live product kept intact.
 Agile development principles were put to practice from the very start.